Join us for our revived Book to Film Club.

-We are relaunching our ‘Book to Film Club’ with a screening of A Girl Walks Home Alone At Night on Thursday 29 July 2021.
-Screenings will start at 7.30pm, and will be followed by a discussion of the book and its film adaptation.
+Our ‘Book to Film Club’ launched with a screening of A Girl Walks Home Alone At Night on Thursday 29 July 2021, followed later in August by Lucrecia Martel's Zama.
+Screenings start at 7.30pm, and are followed by a discussion of the book and its film adaptation.

 This film will be followed by regular screenings chaired and hosted by film expert Natalia Christofoletti Barrenha, one of the Electric Palace’s film programmers.

 You're invited to send in your suggestions for films to show as part of the club, so do contact us with your ideas.

 Note: You can still come along to enjoy the films and the group without having read the books in advance!

 Thursday 28 October, 7.30pm

 Francis Lee, 120 Mins / 2020 / UK

 In 1840s England, acclaimed but overlooked fossil hunter Mary Anning (Kate Winslet) works alone on the rugged Southern coastline.
 With the days of her famed discoveries behind her, she now searches for common fossils to sell to tourists to support herself and her ailing mother.
 When a wealthy visitor entrusts Mary with the care of his wife Charlotte Murchison (Saoirse Ronan), she cannot afford to turn his offer down.

 Proud and relentlessly passionate about her work, Mary initially clashes with her unwelcome guest, but despite the distance between their social class and personalities, an intense bond begins to develop, compelling the two women to determine the true nature of their relationship.